jundalisay/sp/content/en/material/principles/intro/chapter-02.md

-Spatial Internal Boundary (sib) | Edge of Universe | Separates space from aetherspace Radiant Internal Boundary (rib) | Higgs Field | Separates identities with potential energy Convertible Internal Boundary (cib) | X17 | Separates left-hand-interacting identities Material Internal Boundary (mib) | ? | Separates protons fromm mesons
+Spatial Internal Boundary (sib) | Edge of Universe | Separates space from aetherspace Radiant Internal Boundary (rib) | Higgs Field | Separates identities with potential energy Convertible Internal Boundary (cib) | X17 | Separates left-hand-interacting identities Material Internal Boundary (mib) | ? | Separates "protons" from "mesons"

 <!-- identities with can be further split up (manifesting as splitting up)  that can be split up by antimatter -->